laderast/whyIScience/roadmap.md

 We plan to submit this project to the Mozilla Global Sprint to solicit responses.
 To this end, we need to meet the requirements at [Mozilla Sprint](http://mozilla.github.io/global-sprint).

 At this point, we need to think about our audience and understand why they distrust science.
 What are the cultural issues that we need to engage?
 How can we be friendly and not dismissive?
 How can we start a dialogue?
+What are the stereotypes of scientists that we need to address?

 ### 2. Development of Video Templates